tilt-dev/tilt/docs/write_your_tiltfile.md

 ```

 ## Part 2: Images
-Next tell Tilt about all your Dockerfiles.
-Tilt can deploy any YAML but it watches resources by image name.
+Next tell Tilt about all your Dockerfiles but to get the most out of Tilt you need to tell it about your Dockerfiles.
 You tell Tilt to build a Dockerfile like so:

 ```python
 docker_build("companyname/frontend", "frontend") # docker build ./frontend